agorafoundation/agora/README.md

 7. Navigate your web browser to http://localhost:PORT (default port is 4200) if you are running on your local machine.
 8. Nice!

+### API Documentation
+API docs are managed in swagger and can be seen [here](https://freeagora.org/api-docs/).
+You can authenticate with your Agora user login.

 ### Current Features
 1. User management / email verification / Google SSO